 Not all travel-lovers have a significant other, friend, or family member that shares that same passion.
 While many people see this as an insurmountable hurdle, others embrace the chance to travel solo.
 Leaving your job and life behind to travel the world is a daunting enough task, so the thought of doing it solo might seem impossible.
 Traveling alone is a scary thought, yet there are countless solo travelers out there doing it right now and loving it.
 Some solo travelers love it so much that even when they find a travel-loving partner, they still insist on taking the occasional solo trip.

 Traveling alone is a challenge, there’s no doubt about it, but there’s also quite a few benefits that come with it.
-In a recent RTW Wednesday article (Doing it Alone: Top Tips for Solo Travel from Those Who Have Done It), Scott Hartbeck points out, “When you travel solo, you rule your wanderlust dreams.
+In Doing it Alone: Top Tips for Solo Travel from Those Who Have Done It, Scott Hartbeck points out, “When you travel solo, you rule your wanderlust dreams.
 Planning a solo trip is exciting because there is absolutely nothing or no one you need to bounce your destinations off for approval.
 You have absolute carte blanche to throw a dart at a map and as long as where it lands puts a smile on your face, then it makes the cut.”

 Traveling solo not only allows you to control exactly what you do and when, but it also gives you the chance to really reflect and look within yourself.
 You have no one to lean back on, so you have to figure things out for yourself.
 It instills a confidence that you simply can’t get when traveling with a partner, and you’re sure to come back a stronger person.

 I am afraid to travel in dangerous, developing countries

 For those of us raised in the United States, safety is a big concern as we’ve been told for years how dangerous the rest of the world is.
 People who have traveled the world know better, and for those who have limited travel experience, it’s time to start listening to those who have been there rather than sensationalized television reports.